|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Finally, oral and maxillofacial surgery is one of the medical/surgical disciplines that can treat some of the causes of sleep apnea, an increasingly common set of problems that increase the risk for disordered sleep, cardiovascular disease, stroke and depression.
 Although non-invasive treatments such as weight loss and/or the use of splints are often the first choices for combating the most common types of sleep apnea, some patients may require surgery.
 When the issue causing or contributing most significantly to the problem is within the oral and maxillofacial surgeon's area of expertise, newer procedures such as maxillomandibular advancement, or reduction of the base of the tongue by laser excision or radiofrequency ablation, are often beneficial.

-For more information about oral and maxillofacial surgeons on the Medical Staff at The Chester County Hospital and Health System, call our Physician Referral Service at610.738.2300or visit the Find a Doctor section of our website.
+For more information about oral and maxillofacial surgeons on the Medical Staff at Chester County Hospital, call our Physician Referral Service at 610.738.2300or visit the Find a Doctor section of our website.

 Last Updated: 2/10/2014